octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.3.2 - 2024-08-05 =
+* Added support for importing from Reapit Foundations
+* Added new 'API Key' field to Pixxi CRM settings which their latest API requires
+* Cater for additional fields when importing property type in OpenIMMO format
+* Corrected issue with wrong status showing if an import fell over whilst parsing properties
+* Added direct link to logs in success message when import completes

 = 2.3.1 - 2024-07-31 =
 * Added index to import_id column in database table to improve efficiency of AJAX status lookup queries